-The Audit ManagerHead of Internal Audit shall prepare a written report to those charged with governance timed to support the Annual Governance Statement.
+The Audit Manager shall prepare a written report to those charged with governance timed to support the Annual Governance Statement.

-The Audit ManagerHead of Internal Audit's Annual Report to the Audit & Member Standards Committee must: -
+The Audit Manager's Annual Report to the Audit & Member Standards Committee must: -

-- a) include an opinion on the overall adequacy and effectiveness of the Council's control environment; - b) disclose any qualifications to that opinion, together with the reasons for the qualification; - c) present a summary of the audit work from which the opinion is derived, including reliance placed on work by other assurance bodies; - d) draw attention to any issues the Audit ManagerHead of Internal Audit judges particularly relevant to the preparation of the Annual Governance Statement; - e) compare the work actually undertaken with the work that was planned and summarise the performance of the internal audit function against its performance measures and targets; and f) comment on compliance with the Public Sector Internal Audit Standards and communicate the results of the internal audit quality assurance programme.
+- a) include an opinion on the overall adequacy and effectiveness of the Council's control environment; - b) disclose any qualifications to that opinion, together with the reasons for the qualification;

+- c) present a summary of the audit work from which the opinion is derived, including reliance placed on work by other assurance bodies; - d) draw attention to any issues the Audit Manager judges particularly relevant to the preparation of the Annual Governance Statement; - e) compare the work actually undertaken with the work that was planned and summarise the performance of the internal audit function against its performance measures and targets; and - f) comment on compliance with the Public Sector Internal Audit Standards and communicate the results of the internal audit quality assurance programme.